Penney stock plunges on share sale, lower cash forecast

 The company’s shares had climbed on the CNBC report.

-Earlier this year, Penney had a $2.25 billion loan arranged by Goldman Sachs, which is also the sole book-running manager for the stock offering.
+Earlier this year, Penney had a $2.25 billion loan arranged by Goldman Sachs (GS.N), which is also the sole book-running manager for the stock offering.

 Goldman said in a research note this week that poor business fundamentals, the need to rebuild inventory of goods popular with long-time customers and the weak performance of its home goods department would likely put pressure on Penney’s liquidity.